How to Access Property Records in Michigan

 Property records come into play most often during real estate transactions.
 During the home buying or selling process, the buyer(s) may order inspections and an appraisal, creating property record documents.
 The title company will prepare a new deed and mortgage paperwork.
 After closing, the deed must be filed with the appropriate office to become legal.

-When buying a new property, you want to learn as much as possible about it.
+When buying a new property in Michigan, you want to learn as much as possible about it.
 Along with ordering an appraisal and inspection, check out building permits to see if any renovations were completed.
 You may also want to review the ownership history to see if there are any breaks in the chain of title.
 A little bit of research now could save you a ton of headaches later.

 When selling property in Michigan, you must disclose any material defects to prospective buyers.
 For example, if the house has ever had lead paint or asbestos, you must disclose that.
 Those are required by law.
 If you don't have the answers, you can check historical property records to find out.